clemesu1/web3-mint-tutorial/README.md

 # Basic Web3 Mint Website

-This project demostrates a sinple Web3 minting website using React, Hardhat, and Ethers.
+This project demostrates a simple Web3 mint website using React, Hardhat, and Ethers.
 It comes with a mint example contract, a script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 The tutorial I followed can be found [here](https://www.youtube.com/watch?v=JBudoefuKBk).